panglesd/slipshow/docs/record-tutorial.rst

 First, clear all your test drawings with :kbd:`Shift` + :kbd:`X`.
 Then, open the "Recording manager" with :kbd:`Shift` + :kbd:`R`.
-Here, you'll see an empty recording named "Unnamed recording", and a list of recordings that contains only this one.
-We'll start by renaming it ``Sum``, by typing that in the text input.
+Here, you'll see an empty recording named "Sum of consecutive number", and a menu to choose the active recording (out of only one recording in this case).

 Now, the fun part!
 Start recording with :kbd:`Shift` + :kbd:`R`, and draw the sum!
 When you have finished drawing, press :kbd:`Shift` + :kbd:`R` again to